lhns/mosquitto-go-auth/README.md

 The `ldap` backend allows to query an LDAP or Active Directory Server.
 It allows to specify filters for user and superuser checks, as well as ACL checks.
+Using the cache feature helps with slow LDAP servers, but be careful with the cache size and expiration time.

 Options for `ldap` are the following: